AlyxMS/Twine-SugarCube-repository/README.md

 # Functions

 ## function_printList.js
-*Returns an Array of strings as a single string in the format of `a, b and c`.*
+*Returns an Array of strings as a single string in the format of `A, B and C`.*

 ### Usage: `setup.printList(Array)` → ***String***
 ### Example: